ccatobs/MODBUS/README.md

 ## WRITER

-Only the register classes coil (class 0) and holding registers (class 4) are eligible for reading and writing.
+Only the register classes coil (class 0) and holding registers (class 4) are eligible for writing.
 Values in those register classes may be changed by utilizing the writer method of MODBUSClient class.

 Run (for testing):